tlandron/PCBS_ModelRecovery/README.md

 ## General conclusion
-The model recovery shows that the fitting procedure is reliable.
+The model recovery supports the fitting procedure being reliable.
 The first part focused on the difference between a reference value for each of the two parameters of interest and their recovered values from 10 000 simulations, in four different-sized subsets (12, 24, 48 and 96 subjects).
-While the fitting procedure slightly overestimates both parameters, such overestimations only represent around 0.005/0.209 = 2% of the mean probability of reversal fixed value across the two tasks and 0.05/1.24 = 4% of the mean choice variability fixed value across the two tasks.
+While the fitting procedure slightly overestimates both parameters, such overestimations only represent around 0.005/0.209 = 2% of the mean probability of reversal fixed value (average across the two tasks) and 0.05/1.24 = 4% of the mean choice variability fixed value (average across the two tasks).
-The second part studied the sensitivity of the fitting procedure to discriminate a difference in the parameters values between the two tasks, in a subset of 24 subjects and confirmed the high-enough fitting procedure sensitivy above 90% for each parameter.
+The second part studied the sensitivity of the fitting procedure to discriminate a difference in the parameters values between the two tasks, in a subset of 24 subjects and confirmed the fitting procedure sensitivy above 90% for each parameter.

 How to improve the recovery procedure:
 - An easy way would be to increase the number of simulations, especially in the second part: more t-tests as well as more differences tested would sharpen the measure of sensitivity.